olasupoAjayi/GenderEquitableAI/README.md

 - In the first document - Paper3_DA, the focuc was 100% on data analysis, i.e., Pearson Correlation, Spearman's, impact of various features on healthcare accessiblity
 - In the second file, the focus was on prediction using Machine Learning models

-Two Journal papers were published from this work
+The project ran for most of 2023 and two Journal papers were published from this work alongside two workshop presentations